Intuition and decision-making: Affect

 Some researchers point to intuition as a purely affective phenomenon that demonstrates the ability of emotions to influence decision-making without cognitive mediation.
 This supports the dual processing theory of affect and cognition, under which conscious thought is not required for emotions to be experienced, but nevertheless positive conscious thoughts towards person's will have positive emotional affects on them.
 In studies comparing affect and cognition, some researchers have found that positive mood is associated with reliance on affective signals while negative mood is associated with more deliberative thought processes.
 Mood is thus considered a moderator in the strategic decisions people carry out.
 In a series of three studies, the authors confirmed that people in a positive mood faced with a card-based gambling task utilized intuition to perform better at higher-risk stages than people who were in a negative mood.
 Other theories propose that intuition has both cognitive and affective elements, bridging the gap between these two fundamentally different kinds of human information processing.

+An experimental field study explored how the decision-making mode influences mood and decision outcomes in a person’s daily life.
+Findings suggest that intuitive decisions enhance mood more than analytical decisions.
+The ease of making a decision mediated mood improvement, as intuitive decisions were perceived as easier and therefore strengthening a person’s mood.
+Interestingly, findings imply that decisions that felt "right," despite how they were made, correlated to an enhanced mood.
+The study contributes to the theory of intuition and mood regulation.
+Linking the ease of processing and positive affect shows that positive affect is not only a cause but also an outcome of intuitive decision-making.
+Similarly, it found that intuitive decisions were more probable to be implemented than analytical ones, presumably because they aligned better with the preferences of the participants, supporting theories that intuition helps with regulation and knowledge of one's self.